More in this Section

 In this course students will study the structure of the English language in order to better understand the difficulties that arise in learning a second language.
 English phonology, syntax, analysis, and application of linguistic theory will be studied.

-EDU 643 Methods, Materials & Technology for Learning a Second Language
+EDU 643 Methods, Materials and Technology for Learning a Second Language

 3 Credits